Ministerial Intervention Visa: Your Final Shot at Success

 You Must Be Lawfully in Australia

+If your visa expires while you are waiting for intervention, you will become unlawful and may be required to make arrangements to leave Australia.
 The Minister will not intervene for unlawful non-citizens.
 That is not negotiable.

-When the Minister Might Actually Intervene
+When Ministerial Intervention Might Actually Occur

 • Serious hardship to Australians: If refusing you would cause ongoing, irreversible harm to an Australian citizen or permanent resident.
 Think dependent family members who cannot cope without you.